haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-KNOXSS-entension-using-Selenium-and-Python.md

 ## Instalation:

 1. Download latest geckodriver - [Geckodriver release](https://github.com/mozilla/geckodriver/releases) - it should be placed in `/usr/bin/` or in PATH variable.

+`wget https://github.com/mozilla/geckodriver/releases/download/v0.24.0/geckodriver-v0.24.0-linux64.tar.gz && tar -zxvf geckodriver-v0.24.0-linux64.tar.gz && cp geckodriver /usr/bin/`

 2. Download Firefox Developer Edition - [Firefox Developer Edition](https://www.mozilla.org/pl/firefox/developer/)
-3. Install latest Selenium in your Python environment - `pip install selenium --user`
+3. Install latest Selenium in your Python environment.

+`pip install selenium --user`

 4. Login to the KNOXSS service and get your Cookies, it has to be passed in CLI.
 5. Download KNOXSS Pro add-on - [KNOXSS](https://knoxss.me/) and unzip the XPI file.
 Locate the background script `index.js` and edit msgKnoxss function, it should look like that below: